 Together we affirm that every person has the opportunity to reach their full potential.
 We are committed to creating and cultivating a safe environment where all individuals feel respected and valued equally.
-We are committed to a nondiscriminatory and anti-racist approach and are committed to dismantling any inequities within our policies, systems, programs and services.

 At Big Brothers Big Sisters of America, justice, equity, diversity, and inclusion (JEDI) is an integral part of our values and mission.
 We recognize, affirm, and celebrate the diverse backgrounds, lives, and experiences of all of our stakeholders, including youth, families, donors, volunteers, and staff.
 We ensure the opportunity for all voices and perspectives to be heard and honored.
 In the workplace, we foster an environment where all people can be their best selves.
 We affirm that every person [regardless of ability, age, cultural background, ethnicity, faith, gender, gender identity, gender expression, ideology, income, national origin, race or sexual orientation, marital or veteran status] has the opportunity to reach their full potential.
 We strive to realize the full potential that is within all of us by ensuring that all voices and perspectives are heard and honored.

-OUR JUSTICE, EQUITY, DIVERSITY, AND INCLUSION INITIATIVES
+OUR JUSTICE, EQUITY, DIVERSITY, AND INCLUSION FOCUS

 It’s not enough to say we are committed to justice, equity, diversity, and inclusion.
 We have to work intentionally and diligently to bring about change in our organization and our communities.
 To ignite the potential of all young people, we have to ensure all young people have the opportunity to have a strong mentoring relationship in their lives.
 We are actively working to promote justice, equity, diversity, and inclusion throughout our organization, and there are several initiatives that illustrate this commitment.